DannyxRamos/DannyxRamos/README.md

-# 👋 Hi, I'm Danny Ramos

-I'm a Research Analyst at Bergen Community College with a background in mathematics, education, and engineering.
+Hello!
+My name is Danny Ramos, and I'm a Research Analyst at Bergen Community College with a background in mathematics, education, and engineering.
 I specialize in educational data analysis, automation, and institutional reporting.
 I use Python, Excel, Power Bi, and SurveyMonkey to turn complex data into accessible insights for stakeholders.

 ## 🔍 Focus Areas
 - Education data analytics (CLNA, Perkins V, VEDS, GFU, etc.)